134ARG/Heszel/README.en.md

 Heszel is a [Beszel](https://beszel.dev/) monitoring client designed for HarmonyOS.
 Connect it to your own Beszel Hub to keep an eye on all your servers from a phone, tablet, or foldable device.

-Heszel focuses on the mobile monitoring experience and does not include a Beszel Hub or Agent.
+Heszel focuses on the mobile monitoring experience and does not include a Beszel Hub, Agent, or Iroh gateway.
 Beszel must be deployed first, with the systems you want to monitor added to your Hub.
+To connect through Iroh, deploy the Linux gateway provided by the separate [iroh-heszel](https://github.com/134ARG/iroh-heszel) project.

 ## Features